Create the Event, Races, and Teams

 - The volume down button should be used to mark each racer's time.
 On an iPhone, press the finish icon.

 - Have 2 phones recording the finish times.
 One will be declared the backup.
-The results page will show the differences and allow you to fix
+The "Results Editor" page will show the differences and allow you to fix

 any mistakes either one makes (not pushing the button, or hitting it once too many).